grandmont/kordy-api/README.md

 ### LocalStack

-The **Kordy** API depends on some cloud computing services to run (e.g. Storage).
+The **Kordy** API depends on some cloud computing services to run (e.g. AWS S3).
 To avoid using real services in development environment, we recommend you to use [LocalStack](https://localstack.cloud/).

 For further information on configuring LocalStack and the required services to run this project, see [localstack.md](docs/localstack.md).